simonesilvestroni/m2m-website/_posts/2023-06-28-venture-capitalists-buying-out-music-production-software.md

   - 'music production'
   - 'software'
   - 'sustainability'
-description: 'A video by Benn Jordan made me realise how little respect I hold for the idea that growth is a given, in this capitalist world I live in.'
+description: 'A video by Benn Jordan made me realise how little respect I hold for the idea that growth is a must, in this capitalist world I live in.'
 ---
 {% include pattern-video.html id="b_Aq3pCtsZo" %}